The Warwickshire Centenary Way | |

 What a great way to lose a day.

 I made my way through a tiny little nature reserve after Ufton, a place of much flora but curiously little fauna, not even of the feathered kind, and then there followed a time of uneventful field walking before I climbed a footpath to the next village of Harbury, a straggly strung out sort of place with a hotch-potch of dwellings of all ages and styles and a rather nice looking pub.
 The way into Harbury was pretty straightforward but the way out less so and as I approached its community hall I pulled out my guide book for a quick consultation.
-There was a kids birthday party going on at the hall, judging by the balloons and banners hung outside, and a small group of mothers were taking a fag break at the entrance.
-Feeling inexplicably nerdy all of a sudden I edged out of view into a small side road so they couldn’t see me poring over my notes.
+There was a childrens birthday party going on inside the hall, judging by the balloons and banners hung outside, and a small group of mothers were taking a smoke break just outside the entrance.
+They stopped chatting to stare at me with a detached sort of curiosity which made me feel strangely self-conscious.
+I edged out of view into a small side road so they couldn’t see me poring over my notes.

 Ending on a high ....

 It would be a couple of weeks before I could continue with the walk, time enough for seasons to change, and for summer clothing to give way to thermals and gloves.
-If I was unlucky I might end up cold and wet, just like on the very first day - the one that took place in August.
+If I was unlucky I might end up cold and wet again, just like on the very first day way back in August.

 See Route on ......